tmray/tmray.github.com/_posts/2015-09-24-why-don't-people-have-old-timey-names-anymore.md

 I miss half the movie because I'm trying to understand, going over in my head thinking:

-_"did their parents actually named them that?
+_"did their parents actually name them that?
 Or is it just a ridiculous nickname that somebody gave them?"_

 And if that's true, if that was actually a name someone was give when they were born, why did it stop?
 At what point in human existence did people just eventually stop naming their children that?